FlossyFish63943/minite/README.md

 ---

 ## Legal
-minite is an independent, open-source project and is **not affiliated with or endorsed by Ninite**.
+Minite is an independent, open-source project and is **not affiliated with or endorsed by Ninite**.

 ---